-[1] If the Discharger monitors pH continuously, pursuant to 40 C.F.R. section 401.17 the Discharger shall be in compliance with this pH limitation provided that both of the following conditions are satisfied: (i) the total time during which the pH is outside the required range shall not exceed 7 hours and 26 minutes in any calendar month; and (ii) no individual excursion from the required pH range shall exceed 60 minutes.
+If the Discharger monitors pH continuously, pursuant to 40 C.F.R. section 401.17 the Discharger shall be in compliance with this pH limitation provided that both of the following conditions are satisfied: (i) the total time during which the pH is outside the required range shall not exceed 7 hours and 26 minutes in any calendar month; and (ii) no individual excursion from the required pH range shall exceed 60 minutes.

-- 4.2.
-Percent Removal.
-The average monthly percent removal of biochemical oxygen demand (BOD) and total suspended solids (TSS) at Discharge Point 001 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of BOD and TSS, by concentration, of effluent samples collected at Monitoring Location EFF-001 as described in the MRP, shall not exceed 15 percent of the arithmetic mean of the BOD and TSS, by concentration, for influent samples collected at Monitoring Location at Monitoring Location INF-001 as described in the MRP at approximately the same times during the same period). - 4.3.
+- 4.3.
 Enterococcus Bacteria.
-The discharge at Discharge Point 001 shall meet the following enterococcus effluent limitations, with compliance measured at Monitoring Location EFF-001D, as described in the MRP: - 4.3.1.
-The six-week rolling geometric mean of enterococcus bacteria, calculated weekly, shall not exceed 290 colony forming units per 100 milliliters (CFU/100 mL).
-Compliance with this limit shall be determined weekly by calculating the geometric mean of all enterococcus sample results from the past six weeks; and - 4.3.2.
-No more than 10 percent of all enterococcus bacteria samples collected in a calendar month shall exceed 1,100 CFU/100 mL.
+The discharge to the treatment wetland shall meet the following enterococcus bacteria effluent limitations, with compliance measured at Monitoring Location EFF-002B as described in the MRP: - 4.3.1.
+The six-week rolling geometric mean of enterococcus bacteria shall not exceed 30 colony forming units per 100 milliliters (CFU/100 mL).
+Compliance with this limit shall be determined weekly by calculating the geometric mean of all enterococcus bacteria sample results from the past six weeks. - 4.3.2.
+No more than 10 percent of all enterococcus bacteria samples collected in a calendar month shall exceed 110 CFU/100 mL.
 Compliance with this limit shall be determined based on measured sample results.
 The Discharger shall not report interpolated results.
 If the Discharger has 9 or fewer sample results in a calendar month, compliance shall be based on the highest result.
 If the Discharger has 10 to 19 sample results, compliance shall be based on the second highest result, and so on. - 4.4.
-Total Coliform.
-The discharge at Discharge Point 001 shall meet the following total coliform bacteria limitations, with compliance measured at Monitoring Location EFF-001D as described in the MRP: - 4.4.1.
-The moving median value for the most probable number per 100 milliliters (MPN/100 mL) of total coliform bacteria in five consecutive samples shall not exceed 240 MPN/100 mL; and - 4.4.2.
-No single sample shall exceed 10,000 MPN/100 mL.

-- 4.5.
 Acute Toxicity.
-The discharge at Discharge Point 001 shall meet the following acute toxicity limitations, with compliance measured at Monitoring Location EFF-001 as described in the MRP.
-If the Discharger can demonstrate that toxicity exceeding these acute toxicity limits is caused solely by ammonia and that the ammonia in the discharge complies with the ammonia effluent limits in Table 2 of this Order, then such toxicity shall not constitute a violation of these acute toxicity limits. - 4.5.1.
+The discharge at Discharge Point 002 shall meet the following acute toxicity effluent limitation, with compliance measured at Monitoring Location INF-002W as described in the MRP.
+If the Discharger can demonstrate that toxicity exceeding this acute toxicity limit is caused solely by ammonia and that the ammonia in the discharge complies with the ammonia effluent limits in Table 2 of this Order, then such toxicity shall not constitute a violation of this acute toxicity limit. - 4.5.1.
 The three-sample median shall not exhibit less than 90 percent survival (i.e., a bioassay test showing survival of less than 90 percent shall represent a violation of this effluent limitation if one or more of the past two bioassay tests also show less than 90 percent survival); and - 4.5.2.
 The single-sample maximum value shall not exhibit less than 70 percent survival (i.e., a bioassay test showing survival of less than 70 percent shall represent a violation of this effluent limitation).